 - The year, make, and model of your car

 - Driving record

 We surveyed 1,000 car insurance customers on a variety of topics, including cost.
 Overall, 33 percent of Nationwide customers said they experienced rate increases without an obvious cause.
 This was the lowest percentage of any auto insurance provider we studied.

 Nationwide Car Insurance Cost: Estimates By Driving Profile

 Your driving history plays a major role in setting car insurance rates.
 Speeding tickets, DUIs, and at-fault accidents almost always increase your prices for coverage.
 Here’s how Nationwide insurance costs compare to national rates for those of different driving backgrounds:

 |Driving Profile||Nationwide Annual Cost Estimate||National Annual Cost Estimate|

 Nationwide Car Insurance Cost: Estimates By State

-The table below shows Nationwide quote estimates in spots across the U.S. While Nationwide is rarely a state's cheapest provider, rates are usually competitive and often below average.
+The table below shows Nationwide quote estimates in spots across the U.S. While Nationwide is rarely a state’s cheapest provider, rates are usually competitive or below average.

 These estimates are for a 35-year-old driver with a clean driving record and good credit.
 Keep in mind that your rates will vary since these numbers may not reflect your own driving profile.